kennybaquol/albumsaurus/README.md

 ## The User Story:
-As a user, I would like to
+As a user, I would like to:
-• Create an account and login
+- Create an account and login
-• Click on random albums that pop up to learn more about them
+- Click on random albums that pop up to learn more about them
-• Save albums I like into a section for My Favorites
+- Save albums I like into a section for My Favorites
-• Edit info for albums in My Favorites
+- Edit info for albums in My Favorites
-• Delete albums from My Favorites
+- Delete albums from My Favorites

 ## The Wireframe:
 ![ERD](public/imgs/P2-Wireframe.png)